Kentucky Derby 2019 Results: Maximum Security Disqualified In Kentucky Derby First, Country House Wins

 With Omaha Beach sidelined, the 2019 Kentucky Derby was seen as a wide-open race with no clear favorite.
 While past years have seen far-and-away favorites like American Pharoah in 2015 and Justify last year, this year there were at least five horses seen as potential winners.

-Going into Saturday morning, horses Improbable, Tacitus, and Maximum Security all came in at 5-to-1 odds.
-Game Winner stood at 6-to-1 odds and Roadster was listed at 9-to-1 odds.
-By race time, Maximum Security had inched up to a slight favorite at 4-to-1 odds, but it was still considered an open race.
+Going into Saturday morning, horses Improbable, Tacitus, and Maximum Security all came in at 5-1 odds.
+Game Winner stood at 6-1 odds and Roadster was listed at 9-1 odds.
+By race time, Maximum Security had inched up to a slight favorite at 4-1 odds, but it was still considered an open race.

-So Omaha Beach’s misfortune was likely a boon for Kentucky Derby bettors, leading to higher overall turnouts with no horse coming into the race greater than 4-to-1 odds.
+So Omaha Beach’s misfortune was likely a boon for Kentucky Derby bettors, leading to higher overall turnouts with no horse coming into the race greater than 4-1 odds.

 The race itself took place under the uncertainty of May weather in Kentucky, with light rains throughout the day that turned into a downpour within an hour of the race.
 Though the heaviest of the rain had stopped by post time, the track that was fast in the morning turned soggy and sloppy by the time for the Kentucky Derby.
 Though it was not nearly as much as the 1.7 inches that fell on last year’s race, the weather likely had an effect on the results in this year’s Kentucky Derby and may have shifted an advantage to the mudders.